kaiewiggins/kaiewiggins.github.io/_posts/2016-06-17-Preview-Chapter.md

 I agree.
 I’ve never seen anything like him.

-Black hair curls out the opening around his eyes, long and dark, improbably glistening purple-blue highlights.
+Black hair curls out the opening around his eyes, long and dark, improbably catching the light and reflecting back glistening purple-blue highlights.
 His eyes are subtly tilted and bright gold - as gold and shimmering as the smooth band around his head.
 The exposed skin around his eyes glows with a soft golden warmth that stands out in sharp contrast to his hood and mask.

 I’ve seen tinges of colour to skin before, my own dusty-looking shade included, but never a deep, rich colour like his.
 And those eyes, lit from within, but dark at the same time; an endless pool of shining.